-Historically, the primary role of doctors and other health care professionals has been to treat the sick - a vital and much cherished role in all societies.
+Historically, the primary role of physicians and other health care professionals has been to treat the sick - a vital and much cherished role in all societies.
 To a lesser extent, health care professionals have dealt with individual exposures to the causes of disease - smoking, obesity, and alcohol in chronic disease, for example.
-These familiar aspects of life style can be thought of as 'proximate' causes of disease.
+These familiar aspects of lifestyle can be thought of as 'proximate' causes of disease.

 The work on social determinants goes far beyond this focus on proximate causes and considers the "causes of the causes".
-For example, smoking, obesity, alcohol, sedentary life style are all causes of illness.
-A social determinants approach addresses the causes of these causes; and in particular how they contribute to social inequalities in health.
-It focuses not only on individual behaviours but seeks to address the social and economic circumstances that give rise to premature ill health, throughout the life course: early child development, education, work and living conditions, and the structural causes that give rise to these living and working conditions.
-In many societies, unhealthy behaviours follow the social gradient: the lower people are in the socioeconomic hierarchy, the more they smoke, the worse their diet, and the less physical activity they engage in.
+For example, smoking, obesity, alcohol, sedentary lifestyle are all causes of illness.
+A social determinants approach addresses the causes of these causes; and in particular how they contribute to social inequities in health.
+This approach focuses not only on individual behaviors but seeks to address the social and economic circumstances that give rise to premature poor health, throughout the life course.
+The voice of the medical profession has been and continues to be important in tackling these causes of the causes.

+In many societies, unhealthy behaviors follow the social gradient: the lower in the socioeconomic hierarchy, the higher the rate of smoking, the worse the diet, and the less the physical activity.
+Central to the issue of addressing social determinants of health is the close interrelation between poverty and illness.
 A major, but not the only, cause of the social distribution of these causes is level of education.
+Structural inequity can also make access to healthy food difficult.

-Other specific examples of addressing the causes of the causes: price and availability, which are key drivers of alcohol consumption; taxation, package labeling, bans on advertising, and smoking in public places, which have had demonstrable effects on tobacco consumption.
-The voice of the medical profession has been most important in these examples of tackling the causes of the causes.
+Specific examples of addressing the causes of the causes are: regulating the price and availability of alcohol, which are key drivers of alcohol consumption; and promoting tobacco taxation, package labeling, bans on advertising and smoking in public places, all of which have had demonstrable effects on tobacco consumption.

-There is a growing movement, globally, that seeks to address gross inequalities in health and length of life through action on the social determinants of health.
-This movement has involved the World Health Organisation, several national governments, civil society organization, and academics.
-Solutions are being sought and learning shared.
-Doctors should be well informed participants in this debate.
-There is much that can happen within the practice of medicine that can contribute directly and through working with other sectors.
-The medical profession can be advocates for action on those social conditions that have important effects on health.
+There is a growing movement globally that seeks to address gross inequities in health and length of life through action on the social determinants of health.
+This movement has involved the World Health Organization, several national governments, civil society organizations, and academics.
+Solutions are being sought and knowledge shared.
+Physicians need to be well informed about the implications of perpetuating inequalities and be willing to participate in this debate.
+They can be advocates for action on social conditions that have important effects on health and for strengthening of primary care and public health institutions.
+The medical profession can contribute significantly to public health, including through working with other sectors to find innovative solutions.